All Products

 image

-Start and verify the DWS deployments
+• Start the DWS deployments and view their data.

 SELECT * FROM `my_catalog`.`order_dw`.`dws_shops`;